 The snake hissed at him, "I am not a pet.
 If I go with you, it will be my choosing, not yours.
 What is a name?"

-"Well," Harry said again, "my name is Harry Potter.
-It's what people call you..." he trailed off, unable to put the concept of names into words.
+"Well," Harry said again, "I'm called Harry Potter…" he trailed off, unable to put the concept of names into words.

 "I thought you were called 'lazy git,'" said the snake.
 Harry realized she had heard his aunt addressing him.

 "No, no, that's not the same as my name.
 That's called an insult.
 It's to be mean.
-Let's see, you predicted the future and I didn't believe you, so I'll name you—Cassandra."
+Let's see, you predicted the future and I didn't believe you, so I'll call you—Cassandra."

 "Because there was this seeress in Greek mythology named Cassandra who was blessed with being able to predict everything about the future, but cursed to have no one believe her."
 The snake did not reply; he wondered whether any of what he had just said made sense to her.
 "But Cassandra is a little long to say all the time, so I'll just call you Sandy for short."

 Harry was starting to get a little impatient with the snake.
 Just because you can talk to snakes doesn't mean you can really talk to them.
 "For a nickname.
 A nickname is like a shorter version of your name."